07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 - Parameters :

 1. name : filter couriers by name
-2. user : filter models by the username who registered the couriers
+2. user : filter couriers by client
 3. sort : sort the values the only valid values are ASC and DESC, default is ASC
 4. sortColumn : select the value that sorts the list in this case name or user
 5. pageNumber : the page number to select of the list the first is page zero (0) (required)